Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Also it allows storage of each track separately, and combining them later in a presentation based on user/operator preferences signalled in the manifest (e.g. mpd, m3u8).
-Contrary, to multiplexed content, with late binding, the combination of media tracks is decided at playout/streaming.
+Contrary to multiplexed content, with late binding the combination of media tracks is decided at playout/streaming.
 For example, different manifests could reference
 CMAF tracks, but describe a different composition of media